Terms & Conditions

-Period before departure within which written notification of cancellation is received by us:
+Period before holiday start date within which email notification of cancellation is received by us, and cancellation fee payable:

 More than 60 days: £400 deposit held by Marmot Tours Ltd

 31 – 60 days: 50% of total price paid or payable will be held by Marmot Tours Ltd

-30 or less days – 100% of total price paid will be held by Marmot Tours Ltd
+30 or less days: 100% of total price paid or payable will be held by Marmot Tours Ltd

-The person who agreed to our Terms and Conditions as part of their booking form, is liable to pay any cancellation charge payable under this clause.
+The person who agreed to our Terms and Conditions as part of their booking form is liable to pay cancellation charges as outlined in this clause.

-9. Changes to your holiday made by us
+9. Changes to your road cycling holiday made by us

 We try to avoid making changes to your holiday.
 However, sometimes changes are unavoidable for reasons outside our control and it is sometimes necessary to make alterations to holiday details both before and after bookings have been confirmed.
-We reserve the right in our absolute discretion to do so.
+We reserve the right to make such changes when necessary.

 One situation where we retain the right to make alterations is regarding those booked on a twin share basis.
 If you have not specified who you would like to share a twin room with during the booking process, then we will allocate you a roommate of the same gender.
 If the person you have specified to share a twin room with during the booking process does not come on the trip, we reserve the right to adjust our rooming so that you share with an alternative client of the same gender.

-On occasion we may find it necessary to make a significant change.
-A significant change is one made before departure, involving a change of your arrival or departure time by more than 12 hours or a change of accommodation.
+On occasion it may be necessary to make a significant change to your holiday.
+A significant change is typically one involving a change of your arrival or departure time by more than 12 hours or a change of accommodation.
 If it is necessary to make a significant change before departure, we will advise you as soon as practicable.
-If there is time to do so before departure we will then offer you the choice of:
+In accordance with the UK Package Travel Regulations we will then offer you the choice of:

 (a) accepting the changed arrangements as notified to you or